How do I find impact factors for journals? (Journal Citation Report)

 Web of Science's Journal Citation Reports is an excellent source for finding information about journal rankings.
 Follow the directions below to find impact factors, Eigenfactors, and Article Influence Scores for a specific journal or all journals for a discipline:

-On the page that appears after clicking on "Journal Citation Reports" you can search for a specific journal title or search for journals in a particular discipline by clicking on "Select Category," selecting a discipline, and then pressing "Submit."
+On the page that appears after clicking on "Journal Citation Reports" you can search for a specific journal title or search for journals in a particular discipline by clicking on "Select Category" and then selecting the discipline.
+This will give you a list of journals.